What I wish I knew before coming to London

 Recent Alumna Sarah Gibbs is now back in Canada after two and a half years at Goodenough completing her PhD on novelist and journalist George Orwell.
 Who better to offer some practical and light-hearted thoughts on how to fit right in to London life...

-When I moved to London in September 2017 to begin my PhD, I was feeling fairly confident about my grasp of English culture.
+When I moved to London to begin my PhD, I was feeling fairly confident about my grasp of English culture.
 After all, I was an aficionado of British literary adaptations, both BBC and ITV.
 And my cousin in Aylesbury had shared important facts about local sports.
 I was ready to answer “The Arsenal” to any question that contained the word “football.”
 Turns out, however, there was a bit more to know…

 As a recent Alumna, I’d like to offer some of my hard-earned wisdom to new and prospective Members of Goodenough College.
 Below, you’ll find my top tips and tricks for settling in successfully in London.
 You’ll feel like a native in no time.